10 CORSO COMO GALLERY

 ENTER AT FULTON & SOUTH ST

-In collaboration with Magnum Photos, 10 Corso Como New York presents LOST AND FOUND, an exhibition of Bruce Gilden’s early New York street photographs from the mid 70s through 80s as well as his more recent fashion images.
-The exhibition will be on view in the 10 Corso Como Gallery in Lower Manhattan’s Seaport District, February 7– April 5, 2020.
-A reception for the artist will be held on Thursday, February 6, 6-8 pm.
+In collaboration with Magnum Photos, 10 Corso Como New York presents LOST AND FOUND, an exhibition of Bruce Gilden’s early New York street photographs from the mid-70s through 80s as well as his more recent fashion images.
+The exhibition will be on view in the 10 Corso Como Gallery in Lower Manhattan’s Seaport District, February 7– May 16, 2020.

 LOST AND FOUND is the result of a happy accident: the rediscovery of some 2000-odd rolls of 35mm film from Bruce Gilden’s early days photographing New York City, spanning from 1978 to 1984.
 The film had been relegated to filing cabinets at the time, yet in the summer of 2017, after a house move, Gilden found it again.
 These pictures are almost all made without the use of flash, which would become his trademark.
 As Gilden himself explains, “It’s Bruce Gilden before he really became the known Bruce Gilden.”